-• Completed DI program online application form

-- All official or unofficial transcripts submitted to the Office of Graduate Admissions, Florida International University.
+- Completed DI program online application form - All official or unofficial transcripts submitted to the Office of Graduate Admissions, Florida International University.
 If any courses are taken at another accredited university to fulfill didactic requirements those official transcripts need to be submitted to the Office of Graduate Admissions, Florida International University. - DPD Declaration of Interest or DPD Verification Statement - DPD course list - GPA and GPA Calculation Worksheet - Employment and Volunteer Activities worksheet - Personal Statement - Two Recommendation Forms from persons familiar with academic ability and work performance. - Completed Background Check, FBI Level 2, and Fingerprinting (Note: This process can take up to 3 weeks)

-Application Deadline Internship will begin Applicants will be notified of their admission by First day of fall semester in August (check FIU academic Spring semester (January) of the following year Prior to September 25 th calendar for exact date) First day of spring semester in January (check FIU academic calendar for exact date) Summer semester (May) of the same year Prior to February 15 th
+DI Application Deadline Application Deadline Internship will begin Applicants will be notified of their admission by First day of fall semester in August (check FIU academic calendar for exact date) Spring semester (January) of the following year Prior to September 25 th First day of spring semester in January (check FIU academic calendar for exact date) Summer semester (May) of the same year Prior to February 15 th